python-cmake-buildsystem/python-cmake-buildsystem/README.rst

   CMAKE_OSX_SDK                (MacOSX, default is autodetected, e.g 'macosx10.06')
     By default, the variable is automatically set running `xcrun` and/or `xcodebuild`.
-Note that its value can also be expicitly set when doing a clean configuration either by adding a cache entry in `cmake-gui` or by passing the argument `-DCMAKE_OSX_SDK:STRING=macosx10.6` when running `cmake`.
+Note that its value can also be explicitly set when doing a clean configuration either by adding a cache entry in `cmake-gui` or by passing the argument `-DCMAKE_OSX_SDK:STRING=macosx10.6` when running `cmake`.
     Then, this variable is used to initialize `CMAKE_OSX_SYSROOT`, `CMAKE_OSX_DEPLOYMENT_TARGET` and `MACOSX_DEPLOYMENT_TARGET` variables.